by Hitman 44077, partially adapted from Crisis on Infinite Earths #11 by Marv Wolfman and George Pérez

 “You don’t have to ask.
 I’d like to get to the bottom of this, too.
 I’ll get the Treadmill set up, and you check on Joan’s cooking,” Wally said with a smile.

-Earth-Two’s Superman approached Jay, seemingly grateful that he was known, grabbing him by his arms.
+Earth-Two’s Superman approached Jay, seemingly grateful that he was known, as he grabbed him by his arms.
 “You recognize me, Jay?
 You actually know me.”

 “Of course I do, Clark… I know both of you,” Jay replied before turning to Joan.
 “Be back in a few minutes, honey.”